 “In preparing for battle, I have always found that plans are useless, but planning is indispensable.”
 General Dwight D. Eisenhower

 Faced with rapid changes in marketing over the last few years, marketers are under increased pressure to be proactive and produce results within shorter time frames.
 They have to review their plans to meet dynamic market changes.
 Organizations are handling this pace of change via agile marketing.

 Agility is driven by the need to serve end users.
 It’s about always being relevant and responsive.
 Developing an iterative marketing plan provides opportunities to review the plan and update it as needed …

 Recently, the analysis firm Oxford Economics carried out a significant research project into how small and medium-sized enterprises (SMEs) go about building customer relationships, improving agility, and expanding their businesses.
 Called SMEs: Equipped to Compete, the survey came out with four key findings.
 I recently discussed the impacts of the findings with Colin White in this video.

 In case you missed it, here’s a summary of what the survey found.

 SMEs Are Adopting a Global Mindset

-	One-third of those interviewed said global expansion was a growth driver, one-half of them are collaborating with …
+One-third of those interviewed said global expansion …

 In 2009, Infohrm (now SuccessFactors Workforce Analytics and Planning) published a survey entitled “Workforce Analytics: Creating a Discipline of Data-Driven Decisions”.
 The study found that, of the 200+ participants, only 4% of organizations said that line managers view workforce analytics of “high importance.”